 I probably wouldn't have scaled to the volume of freelance that I have on the platform now.
 And it would have been more of that niche concierge type service.
 But Memberstack does exist!
 Which allows me to help more people.
 So this is definitely the business model I prefer.

-User accounts was probably one of the most requested features on Webflow from day-one.
+User accounts were probably one of the most requested features on Webflow from day-one.
 So when Memberstack came out, I was really keen to try it out.
 However, I didn’t try it out right away.
 As you know, with new things there's a bit of a learning curve.

 Especially considering how complicated the Unicorn Factory is, I knew it would take me some time to sit down and figure out how it all works.

-When I did get started I spent probably a day and a half rebuilding, most of the existing site in preparation for member accounts.
-Then, with some support from the team I got the whole thing up and running!
+When I did get started, I spent probably a day and a half rebuilding most of the existing site in preparation for member accounts.
+Then, with some support from the team, I got the whole thing up and running!

 I recommend it a lot.
 How to build a marketplace is a common question I get approached with.
 People often want to know how I build the Unicorn Factory & what tools I used.

-But, recently they've been with people who want to move their communities online.
+But recently, they've been with people who want to move their communities online.

-More people want simple tools to bring their communities online, so I've worked with some social enterprises who needed members-only content, a few NGOs, who want to use their websites to keep members informed, etc. It feels like there’s 1,000,001 use cases for membership platforms. and I would say marketplaces are not a super common one, but one that does come up occasionally.
+More people want simple tools to bring their communities online, so I've worked with some social enterprises who needed members-only content, a few NGOs, who want to use their websites to keep members informed, etc. It feels like there’re 1,000,001 use cases for membership platforms.
+And I would say marketplaces are not a super common one, but one that does come up occasionally.
 Then of course I’d recommend Memberstack to anyone who needs hidden content, a paywall for their blog, etc.